esyede/rakit/packages/docs/data/auth/usage.md

 }
 ```

-If the user's credentials are valid, the user ID will be stored in the session and the user will be considered "logged in" on subsequent requests to your application.
+Valid credentials put the user ID in the session, and the visitor counts as logged in from the next request on.

 **Login without credential validation:**